 Economic Benefits and Population Growth

 The fact is that many of the scenes evoked by those literary accounts of the advent of air conditioning whimsically detail the myriad ways in which a much smaller population dealt with heat waves and other extreme summer weather, not just how they recreated.
-The advent of accessible air conditioning did change many aspects of modern life and design, including architecture, but to this innovation made life in the difficult climates within southern and southwestern the United States easier, so it seems a bit odd, looking back, to see literary giants like Arthur Miller pining away for an age where the summer heat limited opportunities for many people because of the extra effort needed to keep people healthy and productive in extremely hot environments.
+The advent of accessible ac service did change many aspects of modern life and design, including architecture, but to this innovation made life in the difficult climates within southern and southwestern the United States easier, so it seems a bit odd, looking back, to see literary giants like Arthur Miller pining away for an age where the summer heat limited opportunities for many people because of the extra effort needed to keep people healthy and productive in extremely hot environments.